 - At the end of the tournament, prepare final statistics information for the Vice President Technical as follows: - i.
-Complete electronic copy of statistics information on a CD - ii.
-Hard copy of All Star statistics, and final game results - iii.
-Final division standings - iv.
+Hard copy of All Star statistics, and final game results - ii.
+Final division standings - iii.
 Original copy of all game sheets - j.
 At the end of the tournament prepare final statistics information for distribution to each team as follows: - i.
 Final event game results - ii.
 Individual team statistics (goals, assists, penalties etc) - iii.
-Final event scoring results list top 25 / category - 1.7 Statisticians are not authorized to: - a.
+Final event scoring results list top 25 / category - 1.7.
+Statisticians are not authorized to: - a.
 Make copies of the data collected or stats program for personal use; - b.
 Reveal or make copies of All Star statistics at any time to anyone other than the CBF President or Vice President Technical; - c.
 Enter data not contained on game sheets; - d.
 Provide information to individual players (only coaches or manager should be requesting statistics). - e.
-Statisticians cannot be participants (player/coach/trainer) on any team competing in the Nationals (Juveniles/Seniors/Mixed)
+Statisticians cannot be participants (player/coach/trainer) on any team competing in the Nationals (Juveniles/Seniors/Mixed).